 We’re making changes to our server and Data Center products, including the end of sale for new server licenses on February 2, 2021 and the end of support for server on February 2, 2024.
 Learn what this means for you.

 The Crowd framework allows an application to perform authentication and authorisation calls against a mapped directory, including:

-Find a principal by their authentication token.
+Finding a user by their authentication token

 Crowd's application provisioning allows an application to be mapped to multiple directories.
-When an application needs to authenticate or authorise a principal, Crowd will call the directory listed first.
+When an application needs to authenticate or authorise a user, Crowd will call the directory listed first.
 If the security call can be processed by the directory, the operation will then return the result.
 If the call cannot be processed, the next directory in the list will then be used when processing the security call until all directories have been exhausted.
 If the security call cannot be processed, an Exception (based on the method) will be thrown.

 When an application needs to perform a security request (that is, needs to authenticate or authorise a user) via Crowd's API, the following two steps need to occur: